 Employees who are out of the workplace due to a work-related injury or illness may be required to concurrently use benefits under the Family Medical Leave policy.
 Please see Penn Human Resources Policy No: 631, Family and Medical Leave, for further information.

 This document provides a basic overview of benefits continuation as related to Workers’ Compensation leaves of absence.
-All specific questions relating to benefits availability while on a Workers’ Compensation leave of absence should be referred to the Benefits Department of the Division of Human Resources.
+All specific questions relating to benefits availability while on a Workers’ Compensation leave of absence should be referred to the Penn Employee Solution Center.

 Unionized University staff are excluded from this section of the policy and should refer to the terms and conditions of the appropriate collective bargaining agreement.